Teliteu/FlorestaR/README.md

 # FlorestaR 🌳

 Authors
-Mateus - Master's Student at University of Brasília (UnB)
+Mateus Pinheiro - Master's Student at University of Brasília (UnB)

 **FlorestaR** is an R package for 3D simulation and visualization of forest dynamics.
 It allows users to simulate growth, mortality, and recruitment based on forest inventory data and neural network models.